 While video games are designed for all kinds of players, many esports games are specially designed to be played professionally.
 For example, developers can decide to include dedicated esports features in their games or even adapt them to high-level competitions.
 Moreover, you have to know that China is amongst the few countries to acknowledge licensed professional esports players and to recognize it as a real profession.

-Thanks to China’s digitalization, players are now able to watch live streaming competitions on various platforms, social media, and even take part in esports tournaments.
+Thanks to China’s digitalization, players are now able to watch live-streaming competitions on various platforms, and social media, and even take part in esports tournaments.

 Following Esports’ huge success all over the world, the International e-Sports Federation (IeSF) hopes for a cultural or demonstration event at the 2024 Olympics in Paris.
 This wouldn’t make it a medal event at the Olympics, but it would still give esports a kind of validation.
 For example, esports is going to be included as a medal sport for the first time at the 2022 Asian Games in Hangzhou.

 Even though PC games are popular in terms of esports, it is also important to talk about mobile esports in China, which are taking off a huge part of the esports market.
-For example, on the top 100 grossing games on Chinese Playstore, 24 games are considered esports titles, whereas, on IOS, this number stands at 19.
+For example, on the top 100 grossing games on the Chinese Play Store, 24 games are considered esports titles, whereas, on IOS, this number stands at 19.

-As the following chart illustrates, the mobile game industry has seen incredible growth over the past few years, increasing from 41% between 2012 and 2021.
+As the following chart illustrates, the mobile game industry has seen incredible growth over the past few years.
 Leaving PC and console games way behind in terms of global revenue, mobile gaming used to be an isolated segment.
 However, smartphones and tablets are now powerful enough to compete with dedicated gaming consoles and PCs in terms of gaming experiences.
 Chinese people now have access to competitive smartphones in terms of price and capacities, and even in terms of internet speed thanks to the 5G technology.

 Now if we look at the leading Chinese mobile gaming companies, Tencent is still the number one, followed by NetEase and 37games.
 Thanks to increasing per capita disposable income and well-developed online payment methods such as WeChat pay and Alipay, players are expected to spend even more time and money on online games in the years to come.